alantian/setup-scripts/README.md

 ## Troubleshooting

 ### Package Installation Output
-The script limits package manager output to the last 10 lines during execution.
-If output exceeds this, you'll see a truncation indicator (e.g., "...
+The script hides output on successful commands and only shows output on failure.
+Failed commands display up to the last 10 lines with a truncation indicator if more lines were available (e.g., "...
 (25 more lines above)").
-On success, all output is cleared; on failure, the limited output remains visible for debugging.

 ### Shell Not Changed
 The script only shows restart instructions if your shell was actually changed from the current one to zsh.